• Home

 Core Incorporation Tasks

-Company Name Agree and check availability with Swiss Commercial Registry
+Company Name Agree and check name availability with Swiss Commercial Registry

 Founding of Company Deed of incorporation with Notary Public

-Commercial Registry Publication in Official Gazette of Canton
+Commercial Registry Publication in the Commercial Registry of the relevant Canton

 Core documentation required for incorporation of a Swiss Company